 The futurism of what’s inside the small body of XPS13 is complimented nicely by its chassis: a clean white that remained fairly resistant to fingerprints.
 In some ways, however, the chassis is a little too clean – containing only 2 Thunderbolt 4 (USB-C) ports, alongside headphone jack and micro-SD slot.
 These ports can do everything – data transfer, charging, audio – and are surely the future, to the extent to which its wired at all.
 Sadly, the present is often more compatible with regular old USB and HDMI ports, meaning you’ll need a dongle if you want to plug in most keyboards, mice, or screens – or even just plug in more than at once while the XPS13 is charging from one of the two Thunderbolt ports.

 This is the true compromise of the XPS 13 – when you’re ahead of the times, it can be hard to fit into the present.
 As a result, it’s hard to fault Dell too much for only including these thinner ports that allow the XPS 13’s slim body, but one or two more would certainly have been nice.
 Unfortunately, this issue was exacerbated by the fact that on my review model, the headphone jack was faulty, leaving only 1 other working port while the laptop was charging to use for audio, display, file transfers, or anything else.
 Additionally, the brightness of the screen was stuck on full.
 While XPS 13’s fabulously bright 500-nit made it a pleasure to use even in full sunlight during the day, at night it felt like looking into the sun!
-Thankfully, quality control issues like this don’t appear commonly noted online, and so hopefully this reviewer was merely unlucky.
+Thankfully, quality control issues like this don’t appear often (at least, few are noted online) and so hopefully this reviewer was merely unlucky.

 Is it Worth Living in the Future?